Chapter 14: World War II and its aftermath

 It was a few months before the Allies broke the Gothic Line defending northern Italy and flooded in.
 The partisan formations rushed ahead of the Anglo-Americans, and future socialist president Sandro Pertini headed the capture of Milan, with the German commander surrendering to him and not to the Americans.
 The Americans were also beaten in the frenzied haste to apprehend Mussolini.

 His humiliating death also started the series of mysteries that were to dot the post-war era.
 Even now the identity of Valerio is unclear.
-Some claim it was senior communist official Walter Audisio, other believe it was Luigi Longo, later a Communist Party leader.
+Some claim he was senior communist official Walter Audisio, other believe he was Luigi Longo, later a Communist Party leader.

 Japan reacted with shock and outrage to the news of Italy’s surrender to the Allied forces in September 1943.
 Italian citizens residing in Japan and Manchukuo were swiftly rounded up and summarily asked whether they were loyal to the king or to Mussolini.
 Those who sided with the king were interned in concentration camps and detained in dismal conditions until the end of the war, while those who opted for Mussolini were allowed to go on with their lives, although under strict surveillance by Japanese secret police.